Decorative alcohol-fuelled burners, called ethanol burners, have caused a number of serious burn injuries in Australia.

-- Always maintain a safe distance of at least one metre from the burner while it is on.
+- Always maintain a safe distance of at least 1m from the burner while it is on.

 - Extinguish the flame when leaving a room or before going to sleep.

 - Make sure the flame is out and the burner has had plenty of time to cool before attempting to move or refuel it.

 - Never throw anything combustible at the burner or into the flame.

 - Never use the burner for cooking.

 - Never use water on an ethanol fire.
 Water could spread the fire.
 In the case of an uncontrolled fire, use a powder extinguisher or fire blanket to smother the fire.